 Duplicate village-names partly occur in County Durham because new colliery villages often sprung up near earlier farms or farming villages and often adopted their name.
 Another reason is that duplicate variations of neighbouring farms and hamlets are actually not unusual, it’s just that in Durham little hamlets and farm settlements with similar names often developed into major colliery villages drawing attention to the duplication of names in a way that less-known farm-names do not.

-Trimdon : King Canute’s hair cut
+Trimdon : King Cnut’s hair cut

 Sadly there is no evidence to support the well-known theory that Trimdon means ‘trimming and donning’ as early forms of the name are quite different.
-Of course that does not discount the possibility that Trimdon was Canute’s ‘place of tonsure’ prior to his pilgrimage.
+Of course that does not discount the possibility that Trimdon was Cnut’s ‘place of tonsure’ prior to his pilgrimage.

 Historic forms of Trimdon include ‘Tremeldona’ in 1196 and ‘Trembledon’ in 1339.
 The present form Trimdon did not come into use until 1539.
 The ‘don’ in Trimdon is almost certainly an Anglo-Saxon word for a hill, perhaps a reference to the nearby ridge which stretches west to Cornforth.